raaihank/Ingestor/README.md

 - Kaggle: set `KAGGLE_USERNAME`/`KAGGLE_KEY` (or `~/.kaggle/kaggle.json` with 600 perms)
 - Missing columns: use `*_overrides` to set `text_column`/`label_column`, then re‑run `ingestor verify`
 - FastText NumPy compatibility: The project pins NumPy <2.0 for FastText compatibility.
 If you encounter NumPy 2.x issues, reinstall with `pip install -e .`

+> **🔄 State Management**: To start fresh or fix corrupted state, delete the `.state/` directory (`rm -rf .state/`).
+The ingestor will rebuild the state database on the next run.
+This is useful when:
+> - Changing dataset configurations (sources, overrides, quality thresholds)
+> - Troubleshooting duplicate detection issues
+> - Starting a completely new dataset collection
+> - Recovering from interrupted processing with state corruption

 Default logging shows a spinner per dataset with green approved/red rejected counts.
 HuggingFace dataset loading messages are suppressed for cleaner output.
 Add `--debug` for detailed logs including HuggingFace verbose messages.